vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 #### Log In Page

 1. Log In form:
-    1. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    1. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     2. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
 2. Call to action buttons:
-    1. Check if the log in button triggers function and compares the input with data written in the database.
+    1. Check if the login button triggers function and compares the input with data written in the database.
     2. Check if wrong login/password returns a valid response and directs the user to try again/or to register to use the app.
     3. Checks if "Register Account" link directs the user to the register endpoint.
 3. Review bullet points in different devices, such as tablets, phones and consoles.